suburbanpuma/X-SINSY/README.md

 ## About the Spanish dictionary：
 For Spanish grapheme conversion I've used a modified version of [ipa-dict](https://github.com/open-dict-data/ipa-dict).
 Go check it out, they have TONS of IPA dictionaries, with an MIT license!

+## Requirements:
+This code is old.
+Please make sure to use C++11 or anything under 17 or else it won't build.

 ## CMUdict license：
 ```
 CMUdict